Annual declaration for tax (financial) advisers

 When is your annual declaration due?

-Your annual declaration will be due on the anniversary of your registration renewal date.
-You need to complete your annual declaration with us each year, other than in the year you need to renew your registration.
+Your annual declaration is due on the anniversary of your registration renewal date.
+You must complete your annual declaration with us each year, other than in the year you need to renew your registration.

-You can find your renewal date on the TPB Register.
+Your renewal date is shown as the registration expiry date on the TPB Register.

 Example: How the annual declaration and registration renewal fit together

-Sarah’s tax (financial) adviser registration is due for renewal by 1 March 2020.
-She must complete an annual declaration by 1 March 2018 and then another annual declaration by 1 March 2019.
+Sarah’s tax (financial) adviser registration expires on 1 May 2021.
+She must complete an annual declaration by 1 May 2019 and another annual declaration by 1 May 2020.

-As Sarah’s registration is due for renewal by 1 March 2020, she is not required to complete an annual declaration in 2020 but she will need to complete an application to renew her registration.
+As Sarah’s registration expires on 1 May 2021, she is not required to complete an annual declaration in 2021 but she must complete an application to renew her registration at least 30 days before her registration expires.

 Keep your details up-to-date

-As we will email you when your annual declaration is due, it is important that your contact details, including your email address are up-to-date at all times so that our reminders reach you on a timely basis.
-For more information refer to Change of tax (financial) adviser details or circumstances.
+We will email you when your annual declaration is due, so it is important that your contact details, including your email address are up-to-date so our reminders reach you on a timely basis.